sanhaus/control-panel.en/help/api/using/privacy-management.md

 * **true**:  forbids the sale of personal information.
 * **false**: authorizes the sale of personal information.

+>[!CAUTION]
+>
-<aside class="warning">The “CCPA Opt-Out” attribute is only available starting 19.4.
+>The “CCPA Opt-Out” attribute is only available starting 19.4.
 For 19.3 environments, you need to extend the Profiles resource and add a boolean field.
 This field will be added to the API with the chosen label.
 We suggest you use “Opt-Out for CCPA”.
-For more on this, refer to the <a href="https://helpx.adobe.com/campaign/kb/acs-privacy.html#ccpa">Privacy management documentation</a></aside>
+For more on this, refer to the <a href="https://helpx.adobe.com/campaign/kb/acs-privacy.html#ccpa">Privacy management documentation</a>